Izuekeezra/Abujamart/README.md

 2. Handling Missing Values and duplicates
 3. Data Cleaning and Formatting

+ '''sql

+SELECT * FROM table
+WHERE customer = 2;

+'''

 ### EDA(Exploratory Data Analysis)

 EDA involves exploring the data set to answer key questions